 - Packing: Try to pack as light as possible and research what may be worth purchasing when you land.
 Make copies of your important documents to take along, and carry some cash in your destination’s currency in case of emergencies

-With prodigy finance, you can achieve your goals with simple and effortless student loans.
+With prodigy finance, you can achieve your goals with simple and effortless student loans without any collateral or a cosigner.
 We support the top Engineering colleges like UCLA Engineering, Columbia Engineering, Standford University, the University of Texas at Dallas or USC Viterbi School of Engineering, and the best Business schools like Cranfield School of Management and London business school.
 In total, we support over 850 Schools & Universities across 18 countries.

 For any other information about Prodigy Finance, or our student loan process, feel free to check out or browse through our website, or register yourself for a webinar to have your questions answered by one of our team Student representative experts.